Why Does KPC Protect Prairie Land?

 The air we breathe, the water we drink, and the food we eat should all come from a healthy planet.
 KPC has protected over 20,000 acres on the Katy Prairie.
 The more land we protect on the Katy Prairie, the better for us all.

 What Does Tallgrass Prairie and Wetlands Restoration Have to Do with Flooding?

-In addition, one acre of tallgrass prairie can store up to 400,000 gallons of water.
 A recent study by the Harris County Flood Control District noted that “it appears that one acre of prairie would increase the infiltration capacity of undeveloped land by 3.52 inches in a 100-year flood event.”
-KPC is also working on restoring tallgrass prairie.
-To date we have identified more than 200 acres that we are committed to restoring with fields of grasses and wildflowers on KPC’s Indiangrass Preserve, Williams Prairie, Rock Hollow Creek, and others.
+The restoration of tallgrass prairie increases the amount of organic matter in the soil, which leads to deep root systems with increased water holding capacity and increased soil porosity.
+The Natural Resources Defense Council estimates that every 1% increase in soil organic matter results in the soil holding an additional 20,000 gallons of water per acre.
+We are working on restoring 200 acres of grasses and wildflowers on KPC’s Indiangrass Preserve, Williams Prairie, Rock Hollow Creek, and other preserves.